Researched by licensed + unbiased insurance experts. Learn More

 The amount of time it takes to determine the deduction will vary for each person.
 You could generate all the bills you need to maximize this deduction “if you go for a big surgery one time,” says Alison Flores, principal tax research analyst at The Tax Institute at H&R Block.
 “Any time you’re chronically ill,” says Flores, “it would add to the amount of time [to get your paperwork in order].”

-Example: Let’s say you spend $8,000 on medical expenses.
-If your adjusted gross income (AGI) is $70,000, then your deduction threshold is equal to $7,000.
-In this case, you can deduct $1,000 in medical expenses.
+Example: Let’s say you spent $8,000 on medical expenses.
+If your adjusted gross income (AGI) is $70,000, then your deduction threshold would be equal to $7,000.
+In this case, you could deduct $1,000 in medical expenses.
 Here’s a walkthrough of how this works:

 - 10 percent of your adjusted gross income is equal to $7,000 – think of this as your deduction threshold;